jonathanscholtes/Azure-AI-RAG-CSharp-Semantic-Kernel-Functions/README.md

 Built on a .NET-based API backend, the solution leverages Azure AI Search for vector storage and Azure OpenAI for model inference.
 It is further enhanced with Semantic Kernel functions, Python scripts, and a React JS front-end, ensuring a robust and scalable framework for delivering accurate and context-aware customer support.

+For a detailed understanding of the project, please refer to the article: [Enhance Customer Support with Semantic Kernel and Azure OpenAI](https://stochasticcoder.com/2025/01/09/enhance-customer-support-with-semantic-kernel-and-azure-openai/)

 ## Key Features

 - **RAG Architecture**: Implements a Retrieval-Augmented Generation workflow, combining generative AI with vectorized retrieval for contextually enriched responses.